 We live on a small farm with goats, chickens and ducks.
 We gradually introduced Priscilla to the existing menagerie.
 Of course, she chased everything with feathers and barked savagely at the goats.
 A big rooster and a bigger duck taught her that some things with feathers bite back.
 She knocked it off with them.

 The goats largely ignored her.
 For one thing, all of them are well over the one hundred pound mark.
-They largely ignored the little nine pound fluff of nothing barking at them.
+Nine pounds of fluff barking at them was little more than a curiosity.

 Then came the chilly winter’s day my wife brought home a light brown dog sweater.
 Priscilla, who was old and stayed cold, loved it.